VictoriaMetrics-Community/mcp-victoriatraces/README.md

 ## Roadmap

 - [ ] Implement multitenant version of MCP (that will support several deployments)
-- [ ] Add service graph tool after release of [this feature](https://github.com/VictoriaMetrics/VictoriaTraces/pull/52)
+- [x] Add service graph tool after release of [this feature](https://github.com/VictoriaMetrics/VictoriaTraces/pull/52)

 ## Disclaimer

 AI services and agents along with MCP servers like this cannot guarantee the accuracy, completeness and reliability of results.
 You should double check the results obtained with AI.

-The quality of the MCP Server and its responses depends very much on the capabilities of your client and the quality of the model you are using.
+The quality of the MCP Server and its responses depend very much on the capabilities of your client and the quality of the model you are using.

 ## Contributing